Timberline Trail For Dirt Biking

 Note: Colorado residents must register their off-highway vehicle with the Colorado State Parks (303) 866-3437.
 Non-residents are not required to register in Colorado, if they are registered in their home states.
 All off-highway vehicles must have an approved muffler and spark arrester.
 These requirements are subject to change so make sure to contact the Colorado State Parks prior to using your off-highway vehicle.

-Overall, Timberline Trail is the 31st most popular dirt bike trail of all 93 dirt biking rides in Colorado.
+Overall, Timberline Trail is the 28th most popular dirt bike trail of all 90 dirt biking rides in Colorado.
+Several of the better dirt bike trails are nearby Timberline Trail including Gunsight Pass Road, Pearl Pass, Texas Lakes Trail, Colorado 500, Doctors Park and Taylor Pass Divide Road.